 It is important to realize that your education is one of the biggest investments that you are making in your future.
-It will increase your earning power, and allow you to save more towards retirement after you graduate.
+It will increase your earning power and allow you to save more toward retirement after you graduate.

-If you are still in college you may want to take a course on investing or money management while you are there.
+If you are still in college, you may want to take a course on investing or money management while you are there.
 This is a great time to get acquainted with how the market works and how to choose a good investment.
-It will also give you the opportunity to watch the stocks and mutual funds without risking your own money right away so that when it is time to invest you will be comfortable and confident in the decisions that you are making.
+It will also give you the opportunity to watch the stocks and mutual funds without risking your own money right away.
+When it is time to invest, you will be comfortable and confident in the decisions that you are making.

-You will not need to play catch up on your retirement savings as long as you begin investing as soon as you land your first job out of school. this is a great time to start investing, because you will not miss the money since you will likely be making more than you are used to making.
+You will not need to play catch-up on your retirement savings as long as you begin investing as soon as you land your first job out of school.
+That is a great time to start investing—when you are suddenly making a lot more money than you are used to making.
 If you have to wait to contribute to your 401(k), then you can open a Roth IRA and start there.